-Activity Centres Incorporated believes that the supervision of children in our care is of paramount importance and that we all have a responsibility to protect the health and safety of each child at all times.
+Our Organisation believes that the supervision of children in our care is of paramount importance and that we all have a responsibility to always protect the health and safety of each child.
 Children need safe and secure environments in which to thrive.
 Effective supervision is integral to creating environments that are safe and responsive to the needs of all children.
 Part of this is ensuring that children are protected from hazards or harm that may arise from their play and daily routines.
 Effective supervision also allows Educators to engage in meaningful interactions with children while ensuring their safety and wellbeing.

-ACI believes that children of different ages and stages will require different types of supervision.
-ACI aims to ensure that our older and more responsible children are provided opportunities to develop their independence.
+Our Organisation believes that children of different ages and stages will require different types of supervision.
+We aim to ensure that our older and more responsible children are provided opportunities to develop their independence.